verificarlo/verificarlo/doc/02-Backends.md

 The option `--seed` fixes the random generator seed.
 It should not generally be used except if one to reproduce a particular MCA trace.

-### MCA-MPFR Backend (libinterflop_mca_mpfr.so)

-The MCA-MPFR backends is an alternative and slower implementation of Montecarlo Arithmetic.
-It uses the GNU multiple precision library to compute MCA operations.
-It is heavily based on mcalib MPFR backend.

-MCA-MPFR backend accepts the same options than the MCA backend.

 ### Bitmask Backend (libinterflop_bitmask.so)